Freedom on the Net

 About Freedom on the Net

-Freedom on the Net is a Freedom House project consisting of cutting-edge analysis, fact-based advocacy, and on-the-ground capacity building.
+Freedom on the Net is Freedom House’s annual survey and analysis of internet and digital media freedom around the world.
+This cutting-edge Freedom House project consisting of ground-breaking research analysis, fact-based advocacy, and on-the-ground capacity building.

 The hallmark of our analysis is the annual Freedom on the Net report.
 It features a ranked, country-by-country assessment of online freedom, a global overview of the latest developments, as well as in depth country reports.